anantkm/aboutme/README.md

  </head>
 <p>

 <div style="text-align: justify"> This page was created to showcase all the projects associated with the courses completed during my masters.
-This page serves as a index to all the projects that are hosted on the GitHub.
+This page serves as an index to all the projects that are hosted on GitHub.
 Feel free to fork this project to customize :)
 </div>
 <br>